-- To qualify for the Bachelor of Engineering (Honours) a student must achieve 480 points with 105 points at level 8 by successfully completing: - (a) core papers: 270 points with 60 points at level 6, 45 points at level 7 and 45 points at level 8 and - (b) a major: 210 points from one of the majors identified in these regulations with at least 75 points at level 7 and 60 points at level 8. - 2 A student must undertake Project 738001 or 768100 in their chosen major. - 3 A student would normally be expected to achieve the points required at each level of study in these regulations before being permitted to enrol in subsequent levels. - 4 A student must achieve a merit standard as defined by the examination board in the prescribed papers at levels 6, 7 and 8 to qualify for the Bachelor of Engineering (Honours) with either First Class or Second Class Honours. - 5 A student whose performance is deemed by the examination board not to be of honours standard will be awarded the Bachelor of Engineering. - 6 A student completing the Maintenance and Reliability major must complete a further 30 points at level 8 to qualify for the Bachelor of Engineering (Honours). - 7 A student must complete a minimum of 800 hours of planned supervised work placement approved by the programme leader.
+- 1 To qualify for the Bachelor of Engineering (Honours) a student must achieve 480 points by successfully completing: - (a) core papers: 225 points with 30 points at level 6, 30 points at level 7 and 45 points at level 8 and - (b) a major: 240 points from one of the majors identified in these regulations with at least 105 points at level 7 and at least 60 points at level 8. - (c) 15 points from any paper listed in the Bachelor of Engineering (Honours) Table or from any other bachelor's degree with the approval of the programme leader. - 2 A student must undertake Project 738100 or 768150 in their chosen major. - 3 A student would normally be expected to achieve the points required at each level of study in these regulations before being permitted to enrol in subsequent levels. - 4 A student must achieve a merit standard as defined by the examination board in the prescribed papers at levels 6, 7 and 8 to qualify for the Bachelor of Engineering (Honours) with either First Class or Second Class Honours. - 5 A student whose performance is deemed by the examination board not to be of honours standard will be awarded the Bachelor of Engineering. - 6 A student completing the Maintenance and Reliability major must complete a further 30 points at level 8 to qualify for the Bachelor of Engineering (Honours). - 7 A student must complete a minimum of 800 hours of planned supervised work placement approved by the programme leader.

-- The maximum prior learning credit the examination board may grant is 300 points.
+- 8 The maximum prior learning credit the examination board may grant is 300 points.
 In awarding credit to a student the board will have regard to the following: - (a) A student who has completed the academic requirements for AK3719 Bachelor of Engineering Technology may be granted credit of up to 60 points at level 7 or level 8, up to 120 points at level 6 and up to 120 points at level 5.